This page lists FEMA training courses available on hazard mitigation planning topics.

 This in-person, 2-day workshop covers the fundamentals of the mitigation planning requirements for communities to develop new or updated Local Mitigation Plans that address community priorities and needs and meet requirements established in 44 CFR 201.6.
 This workshop describes the planning process, the requirements for stakeholder involvement, assessing risks and developing effective mitigation strategies.
 Finally, the basic elements of the plan review, approval, and update cycle are discussed, including tips for implementing and maintaining an approved plan, tracking performance, keeping stakeholders involved, and preventing plans from lapsing or expiring.
 Planners interested in attending or hosting field offerings of G-318 or other training should contact the appropriate FEMA Regional Office.

-- NEW!
-IS-328 Plan Review Training for Local Mitigation Plans
+- IS-328 Plan Review Training for Local Mitigation Plans

-HAZUS-Multi Hazard (MH) can be a very useful tool for assessing risk and developing a mitigation plan.
-A number of courses, including “E296 - Application of HAZUS-MH for Risk Assessment,” are available for planners, emergency managers, other partners, and consultants at no or minimal cost.
+Hazus-Multi Hazard (MH) can be a very useful tool for assessing risk and developing a mitigation plan.
+A number of courses, including “E0296 - Application of Hazus-MH for Risk Assessment,” are available for planners, emergency managers, other partners, and consultants at no or minimal cost.